- We advise you to reconsider your need to travel to Haiti at this time because of unpredictable security situation and high levels of violent crime.

 You should avoid demonstrations and large public gatherings as they may turn violent.
 Foreigners caught up in demonstrations have been attacked.
 We recommend you monitor the local media for new safety and security threats.
-You should also maintain an up to date contingency plan in case the security situation deteriorates further.

 The level of crime in Haiti is very high and the police have little ability to enforce laws.
-Local authorities often have limited or no capacity to provide assistance, even if you are a victim of a serious crime.
+Local authorities often have limited capacity to provide assistance, even if you are a victim of a serious crime.

-There is a high and increasing incidence of violent crime, including murder, kidnapping, armed robbery, assault and carjacking.
+There is a high incidence of violent crime, including murder, kidnapping, armed robbery, assault and carjacking.
 The risk increases at night and in isolated areas.
 You should avoid travel after dark.
 The road leading to the Port-au-Prince airport is vulnerable to carjacking.
-When driving, you should ensure that windows are up, doors are locked and valuables are out of sight.
+When driving, you should ensure that windows are up, doors locked and valuables are out of sight.

 Due to the high prevalence of HIV/AIDS, victims of violent crime, especially rape, are strongly encouraged to seek immediate medical assistance.

 There is a high risk of robbery and assault when using public transport, including taxis.